Cataract surgery: History

 Cataract surgery has a long history in Europe, Asia, and Africa, with Chrysippus of Soli, a stoic Greek philosopher providing the earliest account.
 Couching was the original form of cataract surgery, and was used from antiquity.
 It is still occasionally found in traditional medicine in parts of Africa and Asia.
 According to a paper published in the peer-reviewed journal Annals of Translational Medicine, much of the material in ophthalmology literature attributing cataract surgery to Sushruta is copied from earlier papers without verification from the original sources.
 According to ophthalmic historian Julius Hirschberg, whether the cataract operation was actually invented by the Indians can so far neither be confirmed nor denied.

+Couching was the main procedure for cataracts from antiquity until Sep.
+18, 1750 when French surgeon Jacques Daviel, credited as the father of modern cataract extraction surgery, performed a planned extracapsular cataract extraction while in Cologne.
+Daviel began animal experiments with cataract extraction in the first week of July 1750, following two other Paris-based surgeons (Jean Baseilhac and Natale Pallucci) who also began work on cataract extraction that same week.

 In 1753, Samuel Sharp performed the first-recorded surgical removal of the entire lens and lens capsule, equivalent to intracapsular cataract extraction.
 The lens was removed from the eye through a limbal incision.

 In 1884, Karl Koller became the first surgeon to apply a cocaine solution to the cornea as a local anaesthetic.
 By the beginning of the 20th century, the standard surgical procedure was intracapsular cataract extraction (ICCE).
 In 1949, Harold Ridley introduced the concept of implantation of the intraocular lens (IOL) after treating a Spitfire pilot who had fragments of acrylic plastic in his eye and realising that, unlike most other foreign material, the eye did not reject acrylic.
 This made visual rehabilitation after cataract surgery a more efficient, effective, and comfortable process.

 Intracapsular cryoextraction was the favoured form of cataract extraction from the late 1960s to the early 1980s using a liquid-nitrogen-cooled probe tip to freeze the encapsulated lens to the probe.
-In 1967, Charles Kelman introduced phacoemulsification, which uses ultrasonic energy to emulsify the nucleus of the crystalline lens and remove cataracts by aspiration without a large incision.
+In 1967, Charles Kelman and Anton Banko introduced phacoemulsification, which uses ultrasonic energy to emulsify the nucleus of the crystalline lens and remove cataracts by aspiration without a large incision.
 This method of surgery reduced the need for an extended hospital stay and made out-patient surgery the standard.
 Ophthalmic viscosurgical devices (OVDs), which were introduced in 1972, facilitate the procedure and improve overall safety, particularly of phacoemulsification, by maintaining the shape of the eye at reduced pressure, and protecting the internal tissues of the eye without interfering with the operation.